vitaly-t/iter-ops/README.md

 Follow the usage examples below, based on your development environment.

-See [recipes] for additional operations.
+See also: official [API] below, plus [recipes] for additional operations.

 ### JavaScript